maxx080/ubuntu-setup/README.md

 ## SSH:

-- Max Auth tried have been set to 3
+- Max Auth tried has been set to 3
 - Max sessions set to 4
 - Premit root login has been disabled
 - Permit empty passwords has been set to No